BayAreaMetro/Spatial-Analysis-Mapping-Projects/Project-Documentation/SB79-Transit-Oriented-Development-Upzoning/README.md

 ## Process Overview

+### Manual Data Preparation
+1. Manually create stations for stops that will be flagged as TOD applicable, such as SFMTA light rail stops not co-located with a BART Station (e.g. Van Ness, Church, Forest Hill, Yerba Buena/Moscone, etc.), VTA light rail stops, and BRT stops.
+2. Manually create pedestrian access points for stops that will be flagged as TOD applicable following the same process as above (add guidance from HCD on what constitutes a pedestrian access point, e.g. crosswalks, sidewalks, etc.).

 ### Load Data and Libraries
 1. Set up environment and load necessary libraries (e.g., pandas, geopandas, gtfs_kit)
 2. Load GTFS data using gtfs_kit and convert to GeoDataFrame for spatial analysis